 I received my PhD in Latin American studies in 2002.
-At that time, my focus was in the classroom where I critiqued metanarratives.
-I had no concept of metadata, despite some 050 cataloging experience.
+At that time, my focus was in the classroom where I taught students to be mindful of metanarratives and exclusion.
+I had little concept of metadata, despite some cataloging and book vendor experience.
 I found my way into Latin Americanist librarianship just two days before I joined SALALM in 2008.
-My research still critiques metanarratives but its focus has shifted to the potential for learning in third space — between differing experiences, formats, languages, and modes of delivery.
-My work aims to cross boundaries and bridge gaps in the information landscape between over- and under-represented voices, materials, and systems.
-I am honored to have served SALALM’s Executive Board as co-Rapporteur General (2012-2015) and President (2017-2018).
+I am still interested in challenging metanarratives by opening pathways wherever possible.
+In community, I work to bridge gaps in the information landscape between over- and under-represented voices, materials, and systems.
+I have been honored to serve SALALM’s Executive Board as co-Rapporteur General (2012-2015) and President (2017-2018).

 My LinkedIn Page is here: https://www.linkedin.com/in/suzanne-m-schadl-70a1b996/